 Image Courtesy: nobelprize.org

-After successfully receiving the doctorate, she went back to the Oxford University from where she had completed her graduation.
-Among many of her famous pupil, Hodkin also taught the “Iron Lady” of Britain, Margaret Thatcher during her time in Somerville Collage.
+After successfully receiving the doctorate, she went back to Oxford University from where she had completed her graduation.
+Among many of her famous pupil, Hodkin also taught the “Iron Lady” of Britain, Margaret Thatcher, during her time in Somerville College.

 4. Ada Lovelace